camunda/camunda-docs/versioned_docs/version-8.2/self-managed/modeler/web-modeler/troubleshooting/troubleshoot-database-connection.md

 ### Add Amazon Aurora CA to trust store

 By default, the Java version used by `modeler-restapi` ships with the Amazon Aurora CA.

-If you passed a custom trust store to `modeler-restapi`'s JVM process (e.g. via `JAVA_TOOL_OPTIONS` as described in [the Zeebe connection troubleshooting guide](./troubleshoot-zeebe-connection.md#provide-the-certificate-to-the-jvm-trust-store)), ensure that the Amazon Trust Services CA are in `modeler-restapi`'s trust store (see the [Amazon Aurora documentation](https://aws.amazon.com/blogs/security/how-to-prepare-for-aws-move-to-its-own-certificate-authority/)).
+If you passed a custom trust store to `modeler-restapi`'s JVM process (e.g. via `JAVA_TOOL_OPTIONS` as described in [the Zeebe connection troubleshooting guide](./troubleshoot-zeebe-connection.md#provide-the-certificate-to-the-jvm-trust-store)), ensure the Amazon Trust Services CA are in `modeler-restapi`'s trust store (see the [Amazon Aurora documentation](https://aws.amazon.com/blogs/security/how-to-prepare-for-aws-move-to-its-own-certificate-authority/)).

 ## IAM authentication against Amazon Aurora fails